sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/Behavioral Patterns/2024-01-28-patterns-Visitor.md

 ## Problem

 ### Intent
 Represent an operation to be performed on the elements of an object structure.
-Visitor lets you define a new operation without changing the classes of the elements on which it operates.
+Visitor lets you define a **new operation without changing the classes of the elements** on which it operates.

 ### Applicability
 Use the **Visitor** pattern when
-- an object structure contains many classes of objects with differing interfaces, and you want to perform operations on these objects that depend on their concrete classes.
+- **an object** structure contains many classes of **objects** with **differing interfaces**, and you want to perform **operations on these objects** that depend on their concrete classes.
 - many distinct and unrelated operations need to be performed on objects in an object structure, and you want to avoid "polluting" their classes with these operations.
     * Visitor lets you keep related operations together by defining them in one class.
     * When the object structure is shared by many applications, use Visitor to put operations in just those applications that need them.